Doctoral Student Resources

 - Offer the Teaching of Psychology elective for students in their 2nd or 3rd years of the program as an elective course, including in-classroom teaching observations in a General Psychology course.
 Successful completion of the course will include selecting text and designing a syllabus for an introductory-level psychology course.
 The faculty teaching the course provides mentorship and review of all materials generated by the student, as well as a written teaching evaluation for each student.
 Students also receive mentored opportunities for lecturing each semester during the TA program, and support while teaching their own course for the Advanced Level certificate.

 - The Psychology Department and CTSE will provide materials, examples and workshops on how to build the teaching portfolio.
-The Director of Graduate Studies will also review the finished portfolio, offering suggestions for revision.
+The Director of Teaching Training and Inclusivity will also review the finished portfolio, offering suggestions for revision.

 Program requirements include: